shankara-n/remotePatcher/final/readme.md

 - [ ] Ping command keeps flooding the terminal with output, find a quieter version

-- [ ] Somebody please collaborate this is really draining

 - [ ] Not done yet